giljohnny/giljohnny/README.md

 - 👀 I’m interested in software engineering, data analysis, data mining, cyber security
 - 🌱 I’m currently learning python and html.
 - 💞️ I’m looking to collaborate on anything fun and useful.
-- 📫 How to reach me: stackoverflow.
+- 📫 How to reach me: https://www.linkedin.com/in/gilxhontoci/